-Chief of Ordnance, C. S. A. 1861-1865
+Chief of Ordnance, C. S. A. 1861-1865 . . . — — Map (db m29301) HM

 Laid out in the original city plan, Greenwood is Tuscaloosa’ oldest surviving cemetery.
 It has been in continuous use since prior to 1820.
 The earliest marked grave is dated 1821.

-Greenwood is . . . — Map (db m40392) HM
+Some of the ornate marble markers located in Greenwood were . . . — — Map (db m40392) HM

 5 inch / 25 caliber

 “Dual Purpose” secondary artillery gun

 The U.S.S.
 Tuscaloosa was equipped with eight such guns, located in single turrets, four on either side of the ship.
-Developed in the 1920’s, its purpose was for both antiaircraft and surface fire.
-The gun weighed 4,720 lbs and was served by a crew of eight men.
-It was capable of firing a 54 lb shell out to a range of 14,500 yards. — Map (db m35507) HM
+Developed in the 1920’s, its purpose was for both . . . — — Map (db m35507) HM

-Tuscaloosa’s oldest house, The McGuire-Strickland, was built on this site ca. 1820; first occupant, Moses McGuire, Tuscaloosa County’s first Probate Judge, State Representative 1845; sold to Dr. Rueben Searcy 1849; to the Presbyterian Church 1851 as church manse. occupied by Rev. Robert B. White before and during the Civil War; 1866 Milton Strickland, Civil War veteran, purchased for his family home.
-To “save” the structure, Tuscaloosa County Preservation Society moved it to Capitol . . . — Map (db m35375) HM
+Tuscaloosa’s oldest house, The McGuire-Strickland, was built on this site ca. 1820; first occupant, Moses McGuire, Tuscaloosa County’s first Probate Judge, State Representative 1845; sold to Dr. Rueben Searcy 1849; to the Presbyterian Church 1851 as . . . — — Map (db m35375) HM

 Born a slave in South Carolina in 1807, Horace King became a master bridge builder while working with John Godwin.
-With the aid of Tuscaloosa Robert Jemison, King was freed by act of the Alabama legislature in 1846.
-He went on to build many bridges and other structures across the South.
-Revered and respected for his organizational abilities, building skills and personal integrity, he formed the King Brothers Bridge Company with his family after the Civil War.
-After serving two terms in the . . . — Map (db m28913) HM
+With the aid of Tuscaloosan Robert Jemison, King was freed by act of the Alabama legislature in 1846.
+He went on to build many bridges . . . — — Map (db m28913) HM

 He extended state laws into Indian lands and actively encouraged illegal white settlement there.
 A treaty with the Creek Indians in 1832 forced them to leave the state and resulted in nine new counties in east Alabama.
 Their "Trail of Tears" took . . . — — Map (db m29028) HM

 He initiated construction of the Capitol, the University of Alabama, and the State Bank.
-The legislature passed laws, known as slave codes, to severely restrict the rights of slaves, while citizens began to press for the removal of Alabama's remaining Indians. — Map (db m29020) HM
+The legislature passed laws, known as slave codes, to severely restrict the rights of slaves, while citizens began to press for the removal of Alabama's . . . — — Map (db m29020) HM

 He presided over the transfer of the capital from Tuscaloosa to Montgomery in 1847.
-When the United States invaded Mexico Alabamians readily joined to fight, just as they would in 1861. — Map (db m29034) HM
+When the United States invaded Mexico Alabamians readily joined to fight, just as they would in 1861. — — Map (db m29034) HM